 For both years, the Group leases various offices for its operations.
-Lease contracts are entered into for fixed term of 1 year to 3 years.
+Lease contracts are entered into for fixed term of 1 year.
+The leases of machineries were accounted for as finance leases and carried interest of 12.98% during the year ended 31 December 2020.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
 In determining the lease term and assessing the length of the non-cancellable period, the Group applies the definition of a contract and determines the period for which the contract is enforceable.